 U.S. Career Institute also offers online training for many other great careers

 Do you focus your energies on wellness for yourself and others?
 You might find satsifaction with a career as a massage therapist.
 Take a look at our online massage therapy program.
-If other types of service careers hold more interest for you, you should investigate our online wedding and event planner course, our online home inspector course, our online child daycare specialist course, or our online personal care assistant course.
+If other types of service careers hold more interest for you, you should investigate our online wedding and event planner course, our online home inspector course, our online child daycare specialist course, or our online caregiver course.